“O Nityam Achyuta Padambuja Yukma Rukma Vyamohataha

 In the state of Mysore he converted the Hoysala king Bittidevaraya into the Visishtadvaita sect.
 He was the architect of Tonnur Kere/lake and has installed a Vishnu idol in one of the ancient temples situated there.
 He traveled to Melukote then known as Thirunarayanapuram and lived here for 14 years spreading the Srivaishanva philosophy.
 Many people converted to this sect in this region are referred to as Mandyam Iyengars.
 Now, Melukote is an important piligrimage centre for Srivaishnavas.

-On his birthday in many Srivaishanava temples, an utsava/procession of Sri Ramanujacharya is taken out.
+On his birthday, an utsava/procession of Sri Ramanujacharya is taken out in many Srivaishnava temples.
 Works of the great saint like Ramanuja Noottandadi, Sri Bhashya and Yathiraja Saptati etc. are read.
 Special pooja/rituals are held in temples in honor of this great saint.

 He attained Samadhi in Srirangam, Tamil Nadu in 1137 A.D.
 The Ramanuja sannidhi/shrine is inside the Sri Ranganathaswamy temple.
 An idol of the Acharya is installed in the sannidhi and the robes on the idol are those that were worn by Sri Ramanujacharya when he was alive.